Interior Design Services

 Now the fun bit!
 We get to work sourcing the fixtures, finishes and fittings for each room needing attention.
 We order you samples so you can get a feel for how the house will look at the end!

-Don’t worry, we have access to a large network of trade only suppliers where we source all elements of your new kitchen for you.
-A document with all of the details meeting your budget and style requirements is drawn up which includes the selection of the following:
+Don’t worry, we have access to a large network of trade only suppliers where we source all elements of your new reno for you.
+A document with all of the details meeting your budget and style requirements is drawn up which includes the selection of the items listed in the table below.

 Have a question?